Lewes Bonfire: Lewes Borough

 Lewes Borough is the joint oldest society with Cliffe, formed in 1853.
-Until 1859 they were known as the 'Lewes Town Bonfire Society' so they are really not considered the oldest consistently named society.
-That mantel belongs to Cliffe.
+Until 1859 they were known as the 'Lewes Town Bonfire Society' so they are really considered the oldest named society.
+That mantel remains as the oldest society of Lewes.
 They have been marching the streets of the town for over 150 years.

 Borough's First Pioneer Group is that of the Celtic warrior and the Tudor era is the Society's Second Pioneer Group.
 Their jumpers are blue and white.

 In 1863 the famous Monster Iron Key of the Ancient Borough of Lewes weighing nearly a quarter hundredweight (over 12 kilos) was carried in the procession for the first time.
 The same key is still carried today in the Borough's processions and is a symbol that on 5 November the 'Borough Boys' are given the freedom of the streets of Lewes.
 Representing the western half of Lewes and located on Western Road, their headquarters is St. Mary's Social Club, which unlike the others, is not a pub.
 The local church is St. Anne's.